 Résumé

-We study asset pricing and risk sharing in experimental financial markets.
-We design our experiment to test the key equilibrium implications of rational choice and competitive behavior in complete markets without making parametric assumptions on preferences.
-We find that participants behave competitively but deviate from rationality, as around 25% of their actions are first-order stochastically dominated.
-We propose a random-choice model predicting that, as the number of participants grows large, prices and average per-participant trades converge to those in the rational-choice competitive equilibrium.
-This prediction is supported by our experimental data.
-We structurally estimate a special case of the random-choice model with CRRA utilities and logit weighting functions and find that only around 80% of participants benefit from participating in the market.
+We study asset pricing and risk sharing in experimental financial markets designed to test rational choice and competitive behavior in complete markets.
+We find that participants behave competitively but deviate from rationality: approximately 25% of their actions are first-order stochastically dominated.
+To interpret these experimental findings, we propose a random-choice model predicting that market-clearing prices and average trades should converge to those in the rational-choice competitive equilibrium as market size grows.
+Our experimental data support this convergence prediction.
+A structural estimation under CRRA utilities and logit choice probabilities reveals that approximately 20% of participants would have obtained higher expected utility in autarky, suggesting that bounded rationality can make market participation welfare-reducing for a significant minority.

 Mots-clés

-Asset Pricing, Risk Sharing, Experimental Financial Markets, Complete Markets, Convergence to Equilibrium, Random-Choice Model.;
+Asset Pricing, Risk Sharing, Experimental Financial Markets, Random-Choice Model.;

 Codes JEL